LBHackney-IT/lbh-core-pathway-pilot/README.md

 ### 1. Prerequisites

-You need node, npm and a local PostgreSQL database running.
+You need node, npm and at least one running PostgreSQL database.

-You also need a [complete `.env` file](#-configuration).
+You also need a [complete `.env.local` file](#-configuration), and potentially a `.env.test` file to run integration tests against.

-### 2. Prepare the database
+### 2. Prepare databases

-You can apply the schema to a fresh database with:
+You can apply the schema to a fresh dev and test database respectively with:

 ```
+npm run db:push:dev
+# optional, for integration tests
-npm run db:schema:load
+npm run db:push:test
 ```

 ### 3. Running it